thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 }
 ```

-`simplify_var` looks up our variable in our substitution to decide how to proceed.
 Our first case we saw setup in `simplify_local`.
 A `Once` variable is added to the substitution as a suspended IR term.
 Here, we resume that suspended IR term and continue by simplifying it with its restored substitution.

-Our second case is for variables we've decided to inline but appear more than once.
+Our second case covers variables we want to inline but appear more than once.
 We decide to inline a variable that appears multiple times when its definition is trivial enough to be beneficial to inline in multiple places (or inside a function where work might be duplicated).
-We'll see how we determine that when we rebuild let bindings.
+We'll see how trivial is determined when we rebuild let bindings.
 Notice that when we inline a `Done` variable, we empty the substitution.
 This ensures that we do not simplify our done definition any further.